 With that in mind, here’s a checklist to run through before investing in Diageo shares.

 - Research the company.
-You should always examine the fundamentals of a company before buying its stock.
+You should always examine the fundamentals of a company first.
 What is Diageo?
 How did the company get its start?
 How did it grow?
 Is Diageo’s revenue and profit growth picking up?
 Is the company innovating?
 The more you know about Diageo, the better positioned you’ll be to make smart investment decisions.

 - Make sure you understand the basics of stock investing.
 Before you start investing in the stock market, make sure you have an understanding of what the market is how it works.
 This will ensure that you have more clearly defined goals and have thought through how you will achieve them.

 - Decide between share dealing and CFD trading.
 Choose the type of investment strategy you want to pursue, and make sure you have carried out the necessary fundamental or technical analysis for share dealing and CFD trading respectively.

 - Set the size of your budget.
 The golden rule of investing is never to risk more than you can afford to lose.
 Not every investment you make will result in a profit, so it is important to set a budget that not only allows good potential for capital growth, but also protects against overly damaging losses.

 - Find the right broker.
 Individual brokers each have their own pros and cons.
 Some will have low fees but have a user interface you struggle to understand, whereas others may be a bit more expensive but come with a range of features that you want to take advantage of.
 Use our reviews to find the right platform or app for you.